scherzo-framework/scherzo/README.md

 # Scherzo web application framework for PHP

-This 0.3 branch is a ground-up rewrite.
 Not yet ready for release.

+Version 0.4.x

 ## Installation
 ```bash